openoms/lightning-node-management/pool.md

 Returns the current Node Tier of a node, along with other information.

 By default nodes listed in the [Bos Score list](BosScore.md) are used to fill the bids, called `TIER_1` in the ratings.
+They are shortlisted according to: up time, inbound capacity, history, channel updates, ability to actively route (via probing).

 * Check for a rating of a public node:
 	```